Instantaneous normal modes of glass-forming liquids during the athermal relaxation process of the steepest descent algorithm: Summary and conclusion

-In Sec~\ref{sec:most}, we have focused on the most unstable mode of an instantaneous configuration and investigated how its structure develops during the relaxation process.
-By computing the decay and energy profiles of the modes, we have found that the core length is already determined in the early stage of the dynamics.
-In contrast, the surrounding far field significantly develops during dynamics with a non-trivial stretched exponential law.
-Moreover, the core energy distribution $\Lambda_{\mr{min}}$ remains exponential in contrast to the power-law distribution of the smallest eigenvalues of inherent structures~\cite{Lerner2016Statistics,Mizuno2017Continuum,Lerner2021Low}.
-This means that the cores of the quasi-localized modes are hot spots left to be unstable during the dynamics, in which the overall system rapidly stabilizes.
+In Sec~\ref{sec:most}, we focused on the most unstable modes of instantaneous configurations and investigated how their structure develops during the relaxation process.
+The decay and energy profiles revealed that the core length of these modes is already determined in the early stage of the dynamics.
+In contrast, the surrounding far field significantly develops during the dynamics with the correlation length $\xi$, which separates the solid-like and liquid-like regimes.
+The correlation length diverges with a non-trivial stretched exponential law $\ln \xi \propto W^{0.11}$.
+Moreover, the PDF of the core energy $\Lambda_{\mr{min}}$ remains exponential in contrast to the power-law distribution of the smallest eigenvalues of inherent structures~\cite{Lerner2016Statistics,Mizuno2017Continuum,Lerner2021Low}.
+These results mean that the cores of the quasi-localized modes are hot spots left to be unstable during the dynamics while the overall system is rapidly stabilized.
+The results in Sec.~\ref{sec:spectrum} and \ref{sec:most} indicate that standard methods of normal mode analysis are quite effective to investigate hot spots, which were originally defined by directly observing particle displacements~\cite{Chacko2019Slow,Nishikawa2021Relaxation}.

-To the best of our knowledge, the power-law relations and the stretched exponential law reported in this paper have not been observed in previous studies of the relaxation dynamics and also no theory predicts them.
-Therefore, it would be worth investigating the extent to which our findings are universal by, for example, using different models or varying the initial temperature.
-It would also be interesting to study whether several theoretical models such as the elastoplastic model discussed in Refs.~\cite{Lin2014density,Lin2014Scaling,Lin2015Criticality,Lin2016Mean} can reproduce them.